reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 Bancor hands out BNT rewards to incentivize new liquidity providers.

 Only a few pools are eligible: the collateral first checks whether a reward program exists before claiming rewards.

+The [rewards come in two forms][bancor-docs-rewards-comparison]:

+- auto compounding: they are automatically added to the pool and contribute to the `refPerTok`
+- standard: users must stake their bnTokens through `join` to benefit

 ## Deployment